 What Firebase is Used For

 If you’re a Firebase developer, you’ve probably been waiting for the perfect data solution for a while.
-What Firebase can bring to developers is a stand-alone storage solution that doesn’t require juggling several different tools at once.
-When you’re working across a number of different tools and solutions, you need to be constantly checking a translation layer for any errors.
+Firebase can bring developers a stand-alone storage solution that doesn’t require juggling several different tools at once.
+When you’re working across several different tools and solutions, you need to constantly check a translation layer for any errors.

 When you’re allowing user-generated content to be uploaded to your site or your application, you’re dealing with a lot of complicated data management.
 Handling all of those connections and transfers into and out of your database can cause data leaks, errors, and server problems.
 Having a storage solution that’s designed for your development makes everything easier.

 Content from iOS or Android devices can be handled with ease, with no major drop-offs or lost files.
 Even bigger files, like images and video, sent over the web can be handled with ease.
-Since there’s no server required, you can put everything in the hands of Firebase and rest assured every element will be resilient.
+Since there’s no server required, you can put everything in Firebase’s hands and rest assured that every element will be resilient.